fhdm-dev/scoppy/docs/wiki/Analog-Front-End.md

 Note:
 * bit 2 is disabled by default.
-* each voltage range GPIO configured as an input is pulled low.
+* each voltage range GPIO that is configured as an input is pulled low.
 If you connect nothing to these pins then range 0 is selected.

 | GPIO 2 (CH1 bit 1)| GPIO 3 (CH1 bit 0)| CH 1 Voltage Range ID|